cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 ^^^^^^^^^^^^^^^^
 Terraform is the tool that creates the VMs that will later become a Kubernetes cluster.
 The test-suite makes use of it so download and install |Terraform_link| on your machine.
-In some cases, providers are not fully supported by Terraform, however they might provide plugins to bridge this gap.
-In such cases, please refer to the documentation of the provider to download the plugin.
-Once downloaded, this must be placed at *~/.terraform.d/plugins* and execution permissions must be given to it (*+x*).

 .. |Terraform_link| raw:: html